 According to Emarketer, customers prefer to live chat on the site and 62% of them would buy again if there was a live chat on the site.

-Firstly, live chat can offer help to customers who are in dilemma or don’t know much about products.
-It can be automatized, so will appear to the customers how are for a certain time on site and didn’t make any purchase.
+Firstly, live chat can offer help to customers who are in a dilemma or don’t know much about products.
+It can be automatized, so will appear to the customers how are for a specific time-on-site and didn’t make any purchase.

 For example, if the visitor is online for 15 minutes and didn’t buy anything, then the live chat agent will appear offering help to the visitor in terms of giving information and personal opinion.
 It provokes the customer’s satisfaction and automatically increases the chances of buying.

 Secondly, if the agent doesn’t convince a visitor for a purchase, he can use his kindness and leave him his name and contact so if he makes a change and decides to buy something he can always contact the agent.

 Also, when the customer comes to live chat, the agent must help him as much as he can and recommend some other product for increasing sales numbers.

 Live chat is just for customer service.
 Live chat can play a vital role in the lead generation mechanism.

 A lot of your visitors that are spending time on your website doesn’t have the option to request a demo or subscribe newsletter.
 Most of them are on specific landing pages, or visitors can’t find them.
 What is the next scenario?
 Your potential customer is leaving your website without doing anything.

 The average conversion rate for your typical marketing heap isn’t sizeable.
 The conversion rate for things like forms spent advertising or bulk email – hovers around the 2-3% mark.